nakabonne/unusedparam/README.md

 # unusedparam

 `unusedparam` inspects just go source files and detect unused function parameters.
 All you need is files, no need to make preparations anything such as code generation, downloading modules.
-It means it's easy to run in CI environments.
+It allows you to run in CI environments easily.
 This is a Go static analysis tool inspired by [mvdan/unparam](https://github.com/mvdan/unparam).

 # Installation